MaksymMahala/Minus1-Web/README.md

 # Features #

 + Real-Time Trading: Execute buy/sell orders instantly with live data feeds and market updates.
-Comprehensive Activity Dashboard: Track your recent trading activities and monitor key performance indicators in one place.
++ Comprehensive Activity Dashboard: Track your recent trading activities and monitor key performance indicators in one place.
-Category-Based Navigation: Quickly filter activities based on categories, such as buy orders, sell orders, pending transactions, and completed trades.
++ Category-Based Navigation: Quickly filter activities based on categories, such as buy orders, sell orders, pending transactions, and completed trades.
-Detailed Trade Summary: View detailed information about each trade, including the amount, price, status, and date.
++ Detailed Trade Summary: View detailed information about each trade, including the amount, price, status, and date.
-User-Friendly Interface: Navigate the platform easily with responsive design and a modern interface that works across all devices.
++ User-Friendly Interface: Navigate the platform easily with responsive design and a modern interface that works across all devices.
-Security: All transactions and user data are protected with encryption, ensuring a secure trading environment.
++ Security: All transactions and user data are protected with encryption, ensuring a secure trading environment.

-Tech Stack
+## Tech Stack ##
-Frontend: SwiftUI (for iOS development) / React.js (for web version)
++ Frontend: SwiftUI (for iOS development) / React.js (for web version)
-Backend: Node.js / Express.js
++ Backend: Node.js / Express.js
-Database: MongoDB
++ Database: MongoDB
-API: RESTful API to interact with backend services
++ API: RESTful API to interact with backend services
-Authentication: OAuth2 / JWT
++ Authentication: OAuth2 / JWT
-Version Control: GitHub
++ Version Control: GitHub

-Payment Integration: Adyen SDK
-Installation and Setup
+##  Installation and Setup ##
-Prerequisites
+**Prerequisites**
 Node.js (for the backend API)
 Swift (for iOS SwiftUI app)
 Xcode (for iOS development)